MicrosoftLearning/mslearn-fabric/Instructions/Labs/08-data-science.md

 1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Engineering** experience.
 1. In the **Data engineering** home page, create a new **Lakehouse** with a name of your choice.

     After a minute or so, a new lakehouse with no **Tables** or **Files** will be created.
 You need to ingest some data into the data lakehouse for analysis.
-There are multiple ways to do this, but in this exercise you'll simply download and extract a folder of text files your local computer and then upload them to your lakehouse.
+There are multiple ways to do this, but in this exercise you'll simply download and extract a folder of text files your local computer (or lab VM if applicable) and then upload them to your lakehouse.

 1. Download and save the `churn.csv` CSV file for this exercise from [https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/churn.csv](https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/churn.csv).

-1. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** node in the **Lake view** pane, select **Upload** and **Upload files**, and then upload the **churn.csv** file from your local computer to the lakehouse.
+1. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** node in the **Lake view** pane, select **Upload** and **Upload files**, and then upload the **churn.csv** file from your local computer (or lab VM if applicable) to the lakehouse.
 6. After the files have been uploaded, expand **Files** and verify that the CSV file have been uploaded.

 ## Create a notebook